HiPERCAM/hipercam/docs/commands.rst

 Command definitions
 ===================

 This section contains documentation auto-generated from the code.
-This is the same as is returned from clicking command names in the lists at the top of this page or from using ``pydoc`` in a terminal.
+This is the same as is returned from clicking command names in the lists at the top of this page or from using ``pydoc`` in a terminal (e.g. try ``pydoc hipercam.scripts.reduce``).
 Each command appears as a function (an implementation detail), followed by a highlighted line showing the parameters one can use on the command-line.
 Inputs in square brackets such as ``[source]`` are hidden by default; those in round brackets e.g. ``(plot)`` may or may not be prompted depending upon earlier inputs.
 It is always safest when first running a command simply to type its name and hit enter and let the command itself prompt you for input.
 Many commands have hidden parameters that can only be revealed by typing e.g. ``rtplot prompt``.
 These are usually parameters that rarely need changing, but you are sure sometimes to need to alter them.
 See the :ref:`command-calling` section for details on how to specify command parameters.

 In the one-line descriptions below, ``run`` refers to a complete run,